 Decide on your budget

-It’s easy to exceed your budget when you’re not keeping track.
+It’s easy to exceed your budget when you’re not keeping track of your spending during a renovation.

 Avoid going down this route by listing down exactly what you need for your new home, along with a ballpark figure so you can have a better idea of how much you would require for the entire renovation process.